Marlborough railway stations

-Marlborough railway stations refers to the two railway stations which served Marlborough, Wiltshire, England; the town supported two railway routes and Savernake, the junction station at first, later had a second station.
+Marlborough railway stations refers to the two railway stations which served Marlborough, Wiltshire, England, until 1964.

+The stations were on separate routes.
 A branch line was built by an independent railway friendly to the Great Western Railway (GWR) from Savernake to Marlborough in 1864.
-A north–south railway, later to be part of a long-distance trunk route, opened from Swindon to its own station at Marlborough in 1881, extending south to Andover in 1881, running over the branch line at first.
-Later the company built its own duplicate line to by-pass the GWR line.
+A north–south railway, later to be part of a long-distance trunk route, opened from Swindon to its station at Marlborough in 1881, extending south to Andover in 1881.
 The two routes came under the same management at the "Grouping" of the railways in 1923 and some rationalisation took place.
 Passenger services to Marlborough were withdrawn in 1961 and goods services in 1964.

 The Great Western Railway Branch

 Marlborough Railway

 On 11 November 1862, the Berks and Hants Extension Railway (B&HER) opened a broad gauge railway line from Hungerford, itself originally the terminus of a branch line from Reading, to Devizes.
 At Devizes the new line linked up with the Wilts, Somerset and Weymouth Railway branch line from Trowbridge which had opened in 1857.
 The line was worked by the larger Great Western Railway (GWR).

 Although Marlborough was an important market town, the new B&HER main line passed some distance to the south, near the village of Burbage.
-Local businessmen promoted an independent branch line, the Marlborough Railway, to connect their town to the Savernake station of the B&HER.
-It opened on 15 April 1864; it was 5 miles 49 chains (9.0 km) in length, and built using the broad gauge.
+Local businessmen promoted an independent branch line, the Marlborough Railway, to connect their town to the Savernake station of the B&HER, north of Burbage.
+It was authorised by the Marlborough Railway Act 1861 (24 & 25 Vict. c. clxvii) and opened on 15 April 1864; it was 5 miles 49 chains (9.0 km) in length, and built using the broad gauge.
 There were no intermediate stations, and trains departed from a new platform at Savernake.

 This line too was worked by the GWR, and the B&HER and the Marlborough Railway were absorbed by the Great Western Railway in 1886; the Marlborough Railway was purchased for £9,250 in cash.
 Both lines were converted to standard gauge in 1874.

 Marlborough GWR station

 The GWR station in Marlborough was to the south-east of the town centre, on the west side of Salisbury Road; it had a substantial L-shaped red brick building with waiting rooms for both first-class and ordinary passengers.
 It had a single platform, and goods facilities were provided at the northern end.
-There was also a separate goods yard to the south of the station and an engine shed to the north east near the buffer stops.
+There was also a separate goods yard to the south of the station and an engine shed to the north-east near the buffer stops.

 Marlborough GWR station became the focus for road traffic in the area, with horse buses at first along the Bath road; motor buses were introduced in 1904.
 Many of the bus services were operated by the GWR.